hazzavg/hazzavg/README.md

 # Harry Clark

-I'm Harry from the United Kingdom, and I'm a Computer Games Programmer.
-I'm also a Hobbyist 3D Artist and Freelance Video Editor.
-I enjoy a Challenge as I approach Tasks with a Methodical and Systematic Mindset; to ensure that the Work is completed effectively!
+Harry is an All-Rounded Individual who approaches Tasks with a Methodical and Systematic mindset He is also very inquistive in his approach to deducing how instances are put together Despite his all of his serious motives, Harry enjoys his work and commmunciates his ideas effectively

 ## Skills and Programming Experience
 ● 🖥️ C#